-Charlie Walbridge, Board Vice-Chair, started paddling whitewater in college and first visited West Virginia in the late 60’s.
+Charlie Walbridge, Interim Chair, started paddling whitewater in college and first visited West Virginia in the late 60’s.
 An active C-1 slalom and wildwater racer, he worked part-time as a river guide on the Cheat River in the late 70’s.
 He ran a mail order company, Wildwater Designs, for 22 years.
 After the company closed he and his wife, Sandy, moved to Bruceton Mills.
-He now works as a sales rep for Northwest River Supplies in Idaho and serves outfitters from Maine to Georgia.
+He worked as a sales rep for Northwest River Supplies in Idaho and serves outfitters from Maine to Georgia.
 A long time member of the American Whitewater board, he maintains their accident database and produces a bi-annual annual report of U.S. whitewater fatalities.
 He’s also an ACA instructor-trainer in swiftwater rescue and teaches regularly on the area’s rivers.
 He’s produced several books and is especially proud of A Canoe and Kayak Guide to West Virginia, the updated version of the publication that first brought him to the state.
 He’s also on the board of Camp Mowglis, the place where he learned to canoe.
 His web site is www.charliewalbridge.com.

+Rick Chaney has been a supporter of FOC since its formation in 1994 when he worked as a river guide.
+A resident of Preston County since 1992, Rick is an accomplished singer, song writer, and musician.
+He holds undergraduate and graduate degrees from WVU in Animal & Veterinary sciences and an Associate degree in Natural Resources and Wildlife Technology.
 Mr. Chaney presently works as the Army TrainingSite Environmental Manager at Camp Dawson in Albright, WV.
 His position requires knowledge of current environmental compliance guidelines along with natural and cultural resources.
 His office has been able to assist FOC in various projects including water quality monitoring, eradication of invasive species, and grassland restoration.
 Mr. Chaney hopes to assist FOC in moving forward in spite of cuts in funding at the state and federal level and increased pressure on the watershed from Marcellus Shale activity.

 Connie Miller taught elementary education in Kanawha County for several years and then at Bruceton Elementary for 11 years.
 An FOC member for years, Mrs. Miller became more significantly involved in the work of the organization during her son Andrew’s service as an Office of Surface Mining/AmeriCorps Volunteer In Service To America (OSM/VISTA) for two years.
 She’s presently completing her Master Naturalist certification along with having completed the WV Save our Streams volunteer monitoring certification last summer.
 Connie plans to continue to participate in FOC’s volunteer water quality monitoring program and assist in the development of future environmental education programs involving the local community.